SeojinYoon/ComputationalCognitiveModeling/README.md

 ## ComputationalModeling

 In order to run the sources in computational modeling sources, you have to install rjags.
-Following version is what i checked.
+Following versions are what I checked.

 Windows 10 (builder version: 22H2)
 - rjags: 4.3.1